Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Data and Monte Carlo Samples

 Events were required to pass combinations of single-electron or single-muon triggers~\cite{TRIG-2018-05,TRIG-2018-01}.
 The transverse momentum (\pT) thresholds of the leptons in 2015 were 24~GeV for electrons and 20~GeV for muons, with both satisfying a loose isolation requirement based only on ID track information.
 Due to the higher instantaneous luminosity in 2016--2018 the trigger threshold was increased to 26~GeV for both the electrons and muons, and tighter isolation requirements were applied.
 An additional electron (muon) trigger with a \pT threshold of 60 (50)~GeV and no isolation requirement, and a single-electron trigger requiring \pT $>$~120~GeV with less restrictive electron identification criteria, were used to increase the selection efficiency, which reached almost 100\%, relative to the offline selections~\cite{TRIG-2018-05,TRIG-2018-01}.
 With these conditions, the integrated luminosity used in this analysis is 139~fb$^{-1}$.

 Simulated signal events and background processes with prompt leptons were used to model the benchmark physics processes and optimize the selection cuts.
 They were produced by Monte Carlo (MC) generators with the detector response modelled by the $\GEANT$ toolkit~\cite{Agostinelli:2002hh,SOFT-2010-01} integrated into the ATLAS simulation infrastructure.
 For some samples, the calorimeter response is obtained from a fast parameterized detector simulation~\cite{ATL-PHYS-PUB-2010-013}, instead of full simulation by $\GEANT$.
 The effect of multiple interactions in the same and neighbouring bunch crossings (\pileup) was modelled by overlaying the simulated hard-scattering event with inelastic $pp$ events generated with \PYTHIA[8.186]~\cite{Sjostrand:2007gs} using the \verb+NNPDF2.3LO+ set of parton distribution functions (PDF)~\cite{Ball:2012cx} and the A3 set of tuned parameters (tune)~\cite{ATL-PHYS-PUB-2016-017}.
 The distribution of the number of pile-up events reproduces the bunch structure and the average number of interactions per bunch crossing in the various run periods.
+A pileup weight is defined, which is applied to Monte Carlo to correct for the difference between the distribution of average number of interactions used to produce the sample and that measured for the recorded data.
 For all samples, except those generated with \textsc{Sherpa}~\cite{Gleisberg:2008ta}, the \EVTGEN[1.2.0] program~\cite{Lange:2001uf} was used to simulate the properties of the $b$- and $c$-hadron decays.